digital-asset/daml/docs/source/getting-started/quickstart.rst

   ``curl -X PUT -d '{"issuer":"Alice","owner":"Alice","currency":"AliceCoin","amount":1.0,"observers":[]}' http://localhost:8080/iou``
 - ``POST`` on ``http://localhost:8080/iou/ID/transfer`` transfers the Iou with Id ``ID``.

-  Check that the Id of your new *AliceCoin* using step 1..
+  Check the Id of your new *AliceCoin* by listing all active Ious.
 If you have followed this guide, it will be ``0`` so you can run:

   ``curl -X POST -d '{ "newOwner":"Bob" }' http://localhost:8080/iou/0/transfer``